docker/docs/content/docker-hub/organization-faqs.md

 ### Our users create Docker Hub accounts through self-service.
 How do we know when the total number of users for the requested licenses has been met?
 Is it possible to add more members to the organization than the total number of licenses?

-Currently, we don’t have a way to notify you.
+There isn't any automatic notification when the total number of users for the requested licenses has been met.
 However, if the number of team members exceed the number of licenses, you will receive an error informing you to contact the administrator due to lack of seats.